KrossKinetic/NotiSentry-Smart-DND/README.md

 I originally planned to use Gemini Nano for its on-device capabilities, but due to the lack of a Pixel 9 series device for testing and to leverage the advantages of cloud infrastructure, I've opted for a more open and scalable solution with **Firebase** and **Gemini-Flash-2.5**.
 This allows for broader device support and enhanced capabilities.

+PS: If you wish to try the app out, send me an email on : krosskinetic@gmail.com

 ---
 ## ✨ Features